mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 Well, I think the *Sadharma Pundarika Sutra* [talks] about this point.
 Because the saha world is the only place where people can live, where buddhas and ancestors [and] bodhisattvas can live; if so, the saha world is filled with inconceivable merits of buddhas and ancestors and bodhisattvas.
 In other words, the saha world is Buddha’s world.
 So wherever you may go, you as a bodhisattva build up a buddha’s land.
 This is a point [which] many Buddhist scriptures [talk] about.
 Do you know that?

 So we believe, “Yes, that’s it!
 That is a point we should believe as the purpose of Buddhist practice.
 Wherever you may go, build up the truth.”
-Even Dogen Zenji [talks about] this point.
-What is the point of Dogen Zenji’s teaching, ancestors’ teaching, and Buddha’s teaching?
+Even Dōgen Zenji [talks about] this point.
+What is the point of Dōgen Zenji’s teaching, ancestors’ teaching, and Buddha’s teaching?
 It is to build up the truth wherever you may go.
 Standing, walking, [doing] gassho, and zazen, eating breakfast, whatever you do – all you have to do is to build up the truth.
 [Truth] means buddha land.
 Even though many people create wars, killing, and producing nuclear weapons, all you can do is to build up the truth, buddha’s land, day by day, from moment to moment, wherever you may go.
 Don’t be disappointed, because saha world is a buddha land; saha world is the unique place chosen by Buddha Shakyamuni where he should live.
 That’s what they [always say].

 I think that seems to be true, okay? *[He chuckles.]* But still, it is questionable.

-That’s why Dogen Zenji [says] here, “Even if we attain the summit of *seeing manifestation of being* as the inconceivable qualities of the Buddhas, reality as it is is not [only] like this.”
+That’s why Dōgen Zenji [says] here, “Even if we attain the summit of *seeing manifestation of being* as the inconceivable qualities of the Buddhas, reality as it is is not [only] like this.”
 No. Reality is what?
 If you believe like this, is reality-as-it-is just like that?
 No. Your life in reality is what?
 Full of suffering.

 So you say, “No, it’s not true.”
 But on the other hand, we are seeking for that buddha land.
 And also, it is possible for us to build up buddha land wherever we may go, because the saha world is the unique place chosen by buddhas and ancestors where they can live.